25 Unbeatable Things to Do in Saint Martin and St. Maarten

 And then you get to go for a dip and snorkel along a coral reef and near rocky caverns, before clambering back into the kayak to return home.

-The whole kayaking and snorkeling adventure is less than three hours, but it’s a must-do in St. Maarten!
+The whole kayaking and snorkeling adventure is less than three hours, but it’s a must-do in St. Maarten if you like getting some exercise on the water!

 TriSport guides this tour a couple times a day.
-It’s best to go early in the morning to avoid the midday sun.
+We recommend going early in the morning to avoid the midday sun.

 20) Enjoy a St. Martin to St. Barts day trip